Some of America's biggest stars recount crucial aspects of their youth soccer experiences

-''My dad had us switch positions all the time,'' Reyna says. ''A lot of star players are only used in the center during their youth career.
+''My dad had us ,'' Reyna says. ''A lot of star players are only used in the center during their youth career.
 When they join a team that already has players to fill that role, they can't adjust to another position, and their career comes to an early end.''

 By the time she retired in 2004 at age 32, Mia Hamm had won two Women's World Cup titles, two Olympic gold medals, set the world record for scoring and was considered the greatest female player ever.

 She started playing organized youth soccer at 6 and grew up playing on girls and boys teams.
 But in her book, ''Go for the Goal: A Champion's Guide to Winning in Soccer and Life,'' she credits the pickup games she played with her older brother and other older children and recess soccer games on her grade school's blacktop as a key to her development.

 ''I was able to dribble all I wanted,'' Hamm says. ''I had to learn to trap and pass on concrete, which helped me sharpen my skills.''

 ''You've heard some players get called 'ball hog,' but the fact is that in practice everyone should take a turn at being a ball hog sometimes.
 This is how you learn to dribble, by practicing when it doesn't matter how many times you lose the ball.''